What Is a P45? P45 and Umbrella Companies Explained

 What is a P45?

-A P45 is a document your employer gives you when you leave.
+A P45 is the document your employer gives you when you leave a job.
 It shows your tax code, your total pay for the tax year so far, and the total tax deducted.
 Your new employer needs it to set up your payroll correctly.
-Without it, you fill in a new starter declaration instead.
+If you don’t have one, you’ll need to fill in a new starter declaration instead.

 HMRC requires employers to issue a P45 every time employment ends.
-It's not optional.
-The employer submits the leaving details to HMRC and gives you a copy.
+It’s not optional.
+The employer sends the leaving details to HMRC and gives you a copy.

 What information is on a P45?